MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/quickstart-create-server-python-sdk.md

 You can perform the following operations with this library:

 1. Creating a PostgreSQL Flexible Server
-2. Managing Databases
+1. Managing Databases
-3. Configuring Firewall Rules
+1. Configuring Firewall Rules
-4. Scaling Operations
+1. Scaling Operations
-5. Backup and Restore
+1. Back up and Restore

 Previously this was a module called 'postgresql_flexibleservers' in the library 'azure-mgmt-rdbms'.
 A new version of this library is added which is 'azure-mgmt-postgresqlflexibleservers' library, the old way of using this module from rdbms is deprecated and you can now use in this new version of this library.
-If you have used this library before, all you need to do now is change the import statement and use this library.
+If you have used this library before, change the import statement and use this library.

 ## [Old library's module]

 ```python
 from azure.mgmt.rdbms.postgresql_flexibleservers import PostgreSQLManagementClient
 ```

 ## [New library's module]

 ```python
 from azure.mgmt.postgresqlflexibleservers import PostgreSQLManagementClient
 ```

 ## Prerequisites

 An Azure account with an active subscription.
 [Create one for free](https://azure.microsoft.com/free/).